Referral Information: For Physicians and Dialysis Centers

 Marilyn Hedrick, RN is our Outreach Coordinator.
 She functions as our liaison with the referring nephrologists and dialysis care teams to ensure satisfaction and ease of referral.
 She provides on-site visits to share our processes and communication tools.
 She can provide in-service training to your staff to facilitate smooth and efficient patient progression through our transplant program.
 Marilyn also uses this opportunity to assess what we may do differently to assist your patients in achieving the goal of transplantation and ease the process of post transplant transition of care back to the referring nephrology practice.

-Additionally, Marilyn teaches our Transplant Orientation Class at our satellite locations: Macon, GA, Savannah, GA, and Columbia, SC.
+Additionally, Marilyn teaches our Transplant Orientation Class at our satellite locations.

 Listed below is a sample of topics that Marilyn may come and discuss with your staff: